-A shooting at a Rhode Island ice rink on Monday left three people dead, including a suspect, and three others injured, during a "family dispute," authorities said.
+A shooting at a Rhode Island ice rink on Monday left three people dead, including a suspect, and three others injured, during a "family dispute," authorities said, as reports emerged identifying the shooter as transgender.

 The gunshots rang out at the Dennis M Lynch Arena in Pawtucket during a hockey game between Coventry and Blackstone Valley Schools, a shooting.